BunnyBomb/PowerApps/DeskReservation/README.md

 * Select the **Data** tab
 * Click the "..." next to the Desk Reservations and Desks data connections and select "remove"
 * Select "Add Data" and search for SharePoint
-* Navigate to the site url that you created the SharePoint lists in an add back in the Desks and Desks Reservations lists
+* Navigate to the site url that you created the SharePoint lists in an add back in the Desks and Desk Reservations lists

 ## Using the Source Code